0b10/notes/dev/interactive-design/the-lean-product-playbook/README.md

 ### The UX Iceberg

-The entire UX layer in the [PMF pyramid][2] can be expressed as the [UX iceberg][3].
-The [UX iceberg][3] consists of, in order:
+The entire UX layer in the [PMF pyramid][pmf-pyramid] can be expressed as the [UX iceberg][ux-iceberg].
+The [UX iceberg][ux-iceberg] consists of, in order:

 1. **Visual design**: the part that the user sees and is responsible for reinforcing the visual hierarchy, brand personality, user delight and differentiating your product from competitors.
-The way these responsibilities are achieved is through conveying emotion and contrast with **colour**, style and visual hierarchy with **typography**, **graphics** (which are critical for conversion rates), consistency with **style guides** and [**layout grids**][4].
+The way these responsibilities are achieved is through conveying emotion and contrast with **colour**, style and visual hierarchy with **typography**, **graphics** (which are critical for conversion rates), consistency with **style guides** and [**layout grids**][layout-grid].
 Visual design UX is attained through gradually increasing the fidelity of prototypes, eventually reaching mockups -- which provide a rich interactive user experience.
 Each phase in fidelity is carefully tested, and feeds back into prototype iteration.
 1. **Interaction design**: deals with how the user interacts with the product -- input, feedback, navigation (flow) etc. A flowchart can be used to model the interaction and navigation.
 Wireframes should be used to gather user feedback on the layout, UX, and general interaction.
 Divergent thinking should be applied to brainstorm *all* ideas (even bad ones) derived from feedback, making sure not to narrow the choice of solutions too early -- test and see.
 How the user interacts with the product is often tied quite closely to the conceptual design -- e.g. a shopping cart.
 1. **Information architecture**: is concerned with the arrangements of feature set elements, optimised for findability -- which is the focus for user tests.
 A technique to optimise organisation is card sorting, where each element is a card and the user arranges them.
 Card sorting, and producing the resulting prototype, is an iterative process, and feedback from tests is measured for optimisation.
 Another technique for optimising findability is through analytics of the prototype, measuring the number of steps/time taken to achieve a goal.
-A model that can be used to express the architecture called a [site map][1], which expresses the interaction with elements in a hierarchical way.
+A model that can be used to express the architecture called a [site map][sitemap], which expresses the interaction with elements in a hierarchical way.
 1. **Conceptual design**: is essentially a design metaphor, and is supposed to resonate with the intended audience in a stylistic or intuitive way -- aiding learnability.
 A product can implement many conceptual designs -- such as a shopping cart, being only a small part of the product.
-The conceptual design layers sits just above the feature set layer of the [PMF pyramid][2], and forms the bridge between the feature set and the itself.
+The conceptual design layers sits just above the feature set layer of the [PMF pyramid][pmf-pyramid], and forms the bridge between the feature set and the itself.
 Often, this bridge is what drives product innovation.
 To bridge this gap you have to engage in *deep* user research, building personas -- while modelling the **context** and **technical abilities** in addition to the attributes that personas typically model.
 User research is conducted through interviews, usability tests, and surveys -- documenting the summary of results and key takeaways, which facilitates and simplifies learning capture.
 Other team members should be directly involved in the research, like product team members, so that they can observe the results first-hand -- which is a far more effective means to communicate lessons learned when compared to a second-hand report.

 ## Chapter 9: Test Your MVP with Customers